Future of Healthcare, AI, Blockchain, Mankind Interview Ajan Reginald Founder Celixir from IntelligentHQ on Vimeo.

-In this long (over 40 minutes) but very exciting interview, we spoke with Ajan Reginald, the charismatic Founder and thought leader behind Celixir, a company co-founded with Professor Sir Martin Evans, Nobel of Medicine.
+In this interview, we spoke with Ajan Reginald, the charismatic Founder and thought leader behind Celixir, a company co-founded with Professor Sir Martin Evans, Nobel of Medicine.
 Indeed, in 1981, Sir Evans isolated the first embryonic stem cell and in 2007, his ground-breaking research awarded him with the Nobel Prize.

 This interview highlights Ajan’s personal history and as well as several aspects of how his venture, Celixir, is working in breath through general trends developing cellular medicines to combat life threatening and life altering diseases.

 Ajan also discusses general challenges and opportunities for life sciences and the healthcare industry such as AI, blockchain and related topics while focusing on the future of mankind with singularity.

 Ajan has been working closely with Professor Sir Martin Evans, his co-founder at Celixir.
 In 1981 Dr Evans isolated the first embryonic stem cells.
 Over his career Sir Martin Evans has published more than 120 scientific papers and received numerous awards for his ground-breaking research.